 You’re registered.
 You’ve set a fundraising goal.
 Now, how do you reach it?

 Set a Goal and a Stretch Goal

 Setting a goal is the first step to success.
-Setting a stretch goal (one that's just a little bigger than your regular goal) can help motivate you to fundraise.
-And, the sooner you start fundraising, the faster you’ll reach your goal.
+Setting a stretch goal (one that's just a little bigger than your regular goal) can help motivate you even more.
+And, the sooner you start fundraising, the faster you'll reach your goal.